 The Fowle & Smith Charity gives an Educational Gift up to a maximum of £80.00 and ‘A History of Stanton St Bernard’ book to young people in Further Education, employment or apprenticeship.

 Applicants are required to have lived in Stanton St Bernard for two years and be under 21years of age to claim.

-If you think you qualify and would like to claim the above grant or require more information, please email email@example.com
+If you think you qualify and would like to benefit from the above or require more information, email: email@example.com

 In 1692 Sir Thomas Fowle left £50 and in 1720 Mr Isaac Smith left £20 to create a “fund for apprenticing children”.
 These bequests together form the Fowle and Smith Charity and in 1739 the Charity purchased an area of land.
 From 1829 the land was used as allotments with the rental income going to the Charity.
 The land is now used for agriculture and still provides income for the Charity.
 Both Thomas Fowle and Isaac Smith were born in Stanton.
 Younger sons in large families, they had to seek employment outside the village and at the age of about 15 they were sent to London to serve their apprenticeships.
 At that time this meant living in the household of a craftsman for 7 years to learn his trade.
 The family of the apprentice had to pay a large premium for this.